openshift-qe/ownthat/README.md

 So I fugured I can create a DIY app without code and then import app code.
 In that way during `git push` you can see what is going on with the hooks as well it now allows more time for the operations to complete.

+FYI the only needed change to run under OpenShift was creation of the action hooks under the `openshift` directory.